Axure/English-Learning/ZJU_Speech_Contest_2015.md

 When I started to use Twitter, there was no Sina Weibo.
 I was among the very first users of Sina Weibo.

+Recently I have started to use GitHub.
+(Actually the draft for this very speech competition is completed on my GitHub.
+(This does not seem very relevant)) GitHub is a social network for programmers.
+There you can share the code you write, keep track of your progerss, which other can see.
+They can also follow you, fork your projects, edit it and send you request for merging their edits.
+Since it was founded in ???, numerous great projects(, like node.js, and the great Linux kernel?) have been hosted on it.
+It perfectly matches the spirit of opensource.

 During these years, I find it an extremely convenient, possibly even the sole way to meet and contact with people from all over the world, at least for an ordinary person like me.